Jesus scores at last to take Brazil into Copa América final

 But the recent past was all forgotten Tuesday night when the 22-year-old scored one and set another against archrivals Argentina, leading his team into the South American cup final with a 2-0 win.

-Brazil’s opponent in Sunday’s decider at the Maracanã Stadium in Rio de Janeiro will be known on Wednesday, when defending champions Chile face underdogs Peru in Porto Alegre.
+Brazil’s opponent in Sunday’s decider at the Maracanã Stadium in Rio de Janeiro will be underdogs Peru, who beat defending champions Chile 3-0 in Porto Alegre.

 The last time Jesus had netted a goal for Brazil in an official match was in the 3-0 win against Chile in World Cup qualifiers.
 That was in October 2017, at a time many analysts wondered whether the striker could outshine Neymar in Russia last year.